 If you want to stay in luxury in Denver, if budget allows, you should consider staying at one of the best luxury hotels in the city and across the mountains.
 These include The Ritz-Carlton Denver, The Ritz-Carlton, Bachelor Gulch, Park Hyatt Beaver Creek Resort, and The Sebastian – Vail – A Timbers Resort and the Nines.

-The Four Seasons is one of the best hotels in Denver city and is joint top with the Ritz-Carlton Denver in our opinion.
-The Ritz Carlton has a club lounge so wins on this score, but the Four Seasons remains an excellent choice in every other way and it’s hard to choose between these two hotel options.
+In our opinion, the Four Seasons is one of the best hotels in Denver city and is joint top with the Ritz-Carlton Denver.
+The Ritz-Carlton has a club lounge, so it wins on this score, but the Four Seasons remains an excellent choice in every other way, and it’s hard to choose between these two hotel options.

-For a more reasonable luxury hotel option which is part of the ihg brand, you could try the Kimpton Hotel Monaco Denver which offers a boutique style of luxury in the city.
+For a more reasonable luxury hotel option that is part of the ihg brand, you could try the Kimpton Hotel Monaco Denver, which offers a boutique style of luxury in the city.